makersacademy/airport_challenge/README.md

 **Edge cases**

-- As it stands, the plane can 'land' and 'take_off' more than once.
+- As it stands, the plane can 'land' and '''take_off''' more than once.
 To solve the 'land' issue, I would write code to raise an error if that instance of plane resides in the hangar array.
 Similarly, to solve the same issue with 'take_off', I would raise an error if that plane is NOT in the hangar.

 **Stormy weather**